rickoslyder/CodeScribe/README.md

 - Directory structure retrieval
 - Documentation generation from specified files
 - Settings management
+- Repository processing with security checks
+- Remote repository fetching and analysis

 MCP is an open protocol developed by Anthropic, designed to allow AI assistants to interact with external tools and services.

 ## License

 ISC

+## Acknowledgments

+CodeScribe's repository processing capabilities are powered in part by [RepoMix](https://github.com/yamadashy/repomix), an open-source tool for packaging repositories.